akcorut/kGWASflow/README.md

 conda activate kGWASflow
 ```

+The other options to deploy this workflow can be found in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=akcorut%2FkGWASflow)

 ## Configuration

 Configure the workflow according to your needs by modifying the files in the `config/` folder.